 “If you embrace a global vision, your talents and creative minds hold the potential and the power to solve [enormous world challenges] and improve the human condition right across our global village.”

 Students will form diverse teams of three, think of a problem that the world is facing and present their solutions to a panel of judges.
 The first prize is a $1000 scholarship per team member to be used on Western-sanctioned international learning opportunity (study abroad, community engaged learning opportunity, exchange, international field courses, Alternative Spring Break, internships, field research, or other University-led experiences).
-The winning team will also have the opportunity to compete in the International World's Challenge hosted at Western in June, 2019.
+The winning team will also have the opportunity to compete in the World's Challenge Challenge Global Final, which will be hosted at Western in June, 2019.

 Complete an application online with some basic information about your team, topic and proposed solution.
 Then develop a 5-7 minute presentation that explains your solution to a global problem or issue of your choice with a 3-5 minute question and answer period to follow.

-Teams will be invited to present in early November.
-Those selected to move on will present to a panel of academic and community leaders in front of a campus audience on November 13, 2018, during International Week.
+Teams will be invited to present in January.
+Those selected to move on will present to a panel of academic and community leaders in front of a campus audience on February 7, 2019.

 For inspiration, see our IDEA list.

-Additional presentation resources can be found on the International World's Challenge Challenge website
+Additional presentation resources can be found on the World's Challenge Challenge Global Final website

 This competition is open to: undergraduate and graduate students at Western University and Affiliated University Colleges (Brescia, Huron, King's).
 Participating students may be full-time or part-time, and applications are welcome from every faculty.
 We encourage teams to bring together individuals from diverse backgrounds or areas of study.
 Only teams of three students will be accepted.